CTC-Portofolio/vivaldi-quality-of-life-mod/README.md

-# Vivaldi Mod Template
+# Vivaldi Quality of Life Mod

-A template for custom UI mods for the Vivaldi Browser

-DISCLAIMER: This template is not developed or approved by Vivaldi
+Some changes I made to the browser UI for a more friendly and accessible experience

 ## How to install?